Understanding Holiday Stress Through a Trauma-Informed Lens

 - marketing426092

-The holiday season can bring joy, connection, and celebration, but for many trauma survivors, it also brings overwhelm.
-As EMDR therapists, we see every year how Seasonal Triggers in EMDR Clients can intensify old memories, activate survival responses, and create unexpected emotional reactions.
+The holiday season can bring joy, connection, and celebration.
+However, for many trauma survivors, it also brings overwhelm.
+As EMDR therapists, I see every year how Seasonal Triggers in EMDR Clients can intensify old memories, activate survival responses, and create unexpected emotional reactions.

 This season includes sensory reminders, financial pressure, family dynamics, travel stress, and unresolved grief.
 Even positive events can activate the nervous system when clients are already stretched thin.